 Stretch your legs and get a view of the Cook Inlet, six mountain ranges surrounding Anchorage, Earthquake Point, Knik Arm, and Point Woronzof on the Coastal Trail in Anchorage.
 On a clear day, you may be able to see Denali from Earthquake Park.

 There are abundant opportunities to see birds, small mammals, moose, and beluga whales.
-This paved trail is 11 miles long and goes from downtown Anchorage to Kincaid Park.
+There are miles of trails that connect downtown Anchorage to Kincaid Park.
+Brown bears can sometimes be seen along this trail and in the park, so keep your eyes open and your bear spray handy.

 Denali National Park